Aircraft General Knowledge (AGK)

 General aviation planes have a ignition switch where we control the ignition system with.
 This mostly have 5 different modes:

-• OFF : Here the magnets are connected to the ground of the plane and disconnected from any source of power.
+- OFF : Here the magnets are connected to the ground of the plane and disconnected from any source of power.
+Actually connecting the primary coil of the magneto’s to the ground (-).
 No sparks will be produced in this setting, during normal situations

 During the before take-off checklist, we test the magneto’s on working and stability.
 If one of the two is not working properly, we will confronted with this at this moment.
 If the engine is running on one of the two magnetos, we should get a ~10% RPM drop.
-If one of the two is defective or inoperative, the RPM will not drop during the switch to R or L, and then can result in the engine turning off as we set a defective and non-voltage generating magneto.
+If one magneto is defective, selecting that magneto can cause a large RPM drop or the engine may stop.
+If there is no RPM drop at all when selecting one magneto, this can indicate a grounding problem, meaning one magneto may still be live when it should be switched off.

 A magneto can also be defective due to a grounding problem.
 During the run up, we will not see an RPM drop on one of the two separate settings.
 This can make the plane dangerous, and we may not park this plane without a good indication mark, as the magneto’s will be still powered.
-Rotating the prop results in a engine start.
+Rotating the prop even a bit can result in a possible engine start which a person will not survive.
 This will be minimized by disabling the engine using the mixture to idle, where no fuel is left in the cylinders and nothing to burn.
+This is the standard accepted way to turn off an airplanes’ engine.

 Engine cooling (5)